 5. Train Your Staff

-The biggest security vulnerability in any business is human error.
+Human error is the biggest security vulnerability in any business.
 Train your staff to recognise phishing emails, avoid clicking suspicious links, and report anything unusual immediately.
-A single employee clicking a malicious link can compromise your entire network.
 Regular security awareness training is one of the most cost-effective investments you can make in your business security.

 6. Install a Business-Grade Firewall